 No. Medications should be taken as prescribed; this includes birth control.
-There are similarities between the morning after pill and birth control; however you should never take drugs outside of their prescribed methods.
+There are similarities between the Plan B pill and birth control; however you should never take drugs outside of their prescribed methods.
 Even when taking them as prescribed, complications are always a possibility.
 Taking additional or different drugs will not keep you from being pregnant.
 If you are concerned you might be pregnant and want to know your options, please contact our clinic for an appointment to get a free pregnancy test and information about your options.

 Is taking the morning-after pill a guarantee that I won’t get pregnant?